 And they obviously don't think what they're doing is that damaging anyway.

-Now, here in the United States, for a whole host of reasons, chief among them the high price of gasoline.
+Now, here in the United States, for a whole host of reasons, chief among them, the high price of gasoline.

 But I also think there's a herd mentality in this too.

-People apparently, supposedly, according to drive-by media reports, for the last two months, three months have been showing up at automobile dealerships and trying to trade in their SUVs.
+People apparently, supposedly, according to Drive-By Media reports, for the last two months, three months, have been showing up at automobile dealerships and trying to trade in their SUVs and other automobiles that are quote-unquote gas hogs because they can't afford them anymore with the tipping point price of gasoline now reaching four bucks per gallon.

 So we here in America, the most prosperous, the most advanced, the freest, the greatest potential, the most amazing collection of human beings in the history of collections of human beings.